elliotvilhelm/GradeSource-AutoFill/README.md

 The chrome driver I have included is for mac OSX.
 I have not tested this software on windows but it *should* work if you replace the chromedriver executable.
 You can find the drivers [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-The program will enter scores for all students found on GradeSource and the .csv.
-If a student is found on GradeScource but not the .csv, the field will be left blank and the students PID will be returned at the end of the program.